-- Open the options panel using the chevron button.
-If you leave this panel open, it will be open when you next log in.
+When the options panel is open the button changes to bright blue.
+If you close this panel, it will be closed when you next log in.

-- If any settings have changed from default, the chevron background changes to bright blue and the "reset all filters" button is enabled.
+If any settings have changed from default, the "Reset all filters" button is enabled.
 These options revert to default when you next log in but tile size remains as previously set.